BENEFITS OF GROUPS

 The effectiveness of group therapy and whether an individual would be best suited to group or individual therapy can depend on several factors.
 Some individuals may benefit greatly from group therapy, and some may not.
 Some find participating in both individual and group therapy at the same time to be very helpful.

 For maximum benefit, a group generally requires a minimum of 3-5 students to participate.
-Groups offered by University Counseling Center are promoted for a period of time before beginning.
+Groups offered by the Student Counseling Center are promoted for a period of time before beginning.
 This allows individuals to communicate interest, meet with the facilitator to discuss specific details or concerns related to the group, and determine whether the group would be a good fit for them.
-Once the minimum number of students have by admitted to the group, the facilitator will contact group members and set a start date.
+Once the minimum number of students have been admitted to the group, the facilitator will contact group members and remind them of the publicized or amended start date.

 TYPES OF GROUPS

 Different types of groups can use different therapy approaches, and some will use more than one at the same time.
-Along with the descriptions below are some examples of previous groups offered by University Counseling Services in each of these areas.
+Along with the descriptions below are some examples of previous groups offered by our counseling centers in each of these areas.